Curriculum Learning: A Survey: Applications of Curriculum Learning

-\textbf{Other tasks.} The importance of presenting the data in a meaningful order is highlighted by Spitkovsky et al.~\cite{Spitkovsky2009} in their unsupervised grammar induction experiments.
-They use the length of a sentence as a difficulty metric, with longer sentences being harder, suggesting two approaches: ``Baby steps'' and ``Less is more''. ``Baby steps'' shows the superiority of an easy-to-hard training strategy by iterating over the data in increasing order of the sentence length (difficulty) and augmenting the training set at each step. ``Less is more'' matches the findings of~\cite{bengio2009curriculum} that sometimes easier examples can be more informative.
-Here, the authors improve the state of the art while limiting the sentence length to maximum 15.
+\textbf{Other tasks.} The importance of presenting the data in a meaningful order is highlighted by Spitkovsky et al.~\citeyearpar{spitkovsky2009babysteps} in their unsupervised grammar induction experiments.
+They use the length of a sentence as a difficulty metric, with longer sentences being harder, suggesting two approaches: ``Baby steps'' and ``Less is more''. ``Baby steps'' shows the superiority of an easy-to-hard training strategy by iterating over the data in increasing order of the sentence length (difficulty) and augmenting the training set at each step. ``Less is more'' matches the findings of Bengio et al.~\citeyearpar{Bengio-ICML-2009} that sometimes easier examples can be more informative.
+Here, the authors improve the state of the art while limiting the sentence length to a maximum of 15. \end{sloppypar}

-Zaremba and Sutskever~\cite{zaremba2014learning} apply curriculum learning to the task of evaluating short code sequences of length = $a$ and nesting = $b$.
+\begin{sloppypar} Zaremba and Sutskever~\citeyearpar{zaremba2014learning} apply curriculum learning to the task of evaluating short code sequences of \emph{length} = $a$ and \emph{nesting} = $b$.
 They use the two parameters as difficulty metrics to enforce a curriculum methodology.
-Their first procedure is similar to the one in~\cite{bengio2009curriculum}, starting with the length = 1 and nesting = 1, while iteratively increasing the values until reaching $a$ and $b$, respectively.
+Their first procedure is similar to the one in \citep{Bengio-ICML-2009}, starting with the \emph{length} = 1 and \emph{nesting} = 1, while iteratively increasing the values until reaching $a$ and $b$, respectively.
 To improve the results of this naive approach, the authors build a mixed technique, where the values for length and nesting are randomly selected from $[1,a]$ and $[1,b]$.
 The last method is a combination of the previous two approaches.
-In this way, even though the model still follows an easy-to-hard strategy, it has access to more difficult examples in the early stages of the training.
+In this way, even though the model still follows an easy-to-hard strategy, it has access to more difficult examples in the early stages of the training. \end{sloppypar}

-Tsvetkov et al.~\cite{tsvetkov2016learning} introduce Bayesian optimization to optimize curricula for word representation learning.
+Tsvetkov et al.~\citeyearpar{tsvetkov2016learning} introduce Bayesian optimization to optimize curricula for word representation learning.
 They compute the complexity of each paragraph of text using three groups of features: diversity, simplicity, and prototypicality.
-Then, they order the training set according to complexity, generating word representations.
-Next, the word representations are used as features in a subsequent NLP task.
-Bayesian optimization is applied in order to determine the best features and weights that maximize performance on the chosen NLP task.
+Then, they order the training set according to complexity, generating word representations that are used as features in a subsequent NLP task.
+Bayesian optimization is applied to determine the best features and weights that maximize performance on the chosen NLP task.